TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/aml-compute-virtualnetworkconfig.md

 # Azure machine learning compute clusters and compute instance virtual network configuration

-Please refer to the following documentation to provision a compute cluster and/or compute instance in virtual network and the network security group rule configuration needed.
+To provision a compute cluster and/or compute instance in a virtual network, including the network security group rule configuration, see the following documentation.

 ## **Recommended Documents**